miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 filename you type is just `nvim`, it's still vim.
 Just rolls off the tongue better and gets to the spirit of the thing, just like when we say Linux, what we really mean is GNU/Linux (that same other story), but we'll get to that later.

+Well, it's coming up on midnight and I've been at it awhile.
+I have exactly one more day, tomorrow, to get this magical incantation, this Pipulate pipeline process, down pat so that everything forever after is accelerated.
+You work hard up-front and invest into startup costs because things later come easier&$151;
+because you have secret weapons.

+The harder it is for others to truly and deeply understand what you're talking bout, the better, because that's your moat; your competitive advantage in the Warren Buffett sense, but on the investing internally into personal skills front as opposed to investing externally into other peoples' passions front.
+Better to have the passion and the skills inside of you for greater overall happiness, but that's probably sour grapes for not dropping a few grand into Google back in the day.

+But it's never too late.
+How much more satisfying for the delayed reaction?
+The cutting of catapult ropes.
+The releasing of potential, purely a manifestation of what's inside?
+There's gotta be some satisfaction in that.

+So get a few hours of sleep, and hit it again.
+Finish out the Link-Graph work once and for all as the master... uh, I mean main pattern of the new Pipulate secret weapon, which opens the floodgates of endless workflows to follow&#151;each of which a deliverable, each of which unbelievable on how readily it's designed, implemented, and released and put to work in a tapestry of day-to-day momentum building snowballs, to keep with the Buffett theme.